gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ![Example Weighted and Undirected Graph](images/weighted-graph.png)

 Weighted graphs can be useful for assigning a cost to taking one path from a node over another.
-For example, in the graph below, the weight associated with each edge is the cost of a flight from one city to another.
+For example, in the graph below, the weight associated with each edge is the cost of the flight from City A to City B.

-We can see that it costs more travel from Seattle to Beijing directly than if we first travel from Seattle to Nagasaki and then from Nagasaki to Beijing.
+We can see that it costs more to travel from Seattle to Beijing directly ($1500) than if we first travel from Seattle to Incheon and then from Incheon to Beijing ($800 + $200 = $1000).

 <!-- Insert diagram here -->